Fridge.com Logo

 4. Condenser Coils: Every six months, I give those condenser coils a dust-off.
 Too much dust makes it sluggish.

 Sticking to these steps keeps my upright freezer in tip-top shape.
 Curious about more on refrigerators?
-Check out how long they might stick around here or dive into the mechanics here.
+Check out how long they might stick around how long should a refrigerator last? or dive into the mechanics here.

 Final Considerations